-It’s a tough world right now for companies in need of new talent.
-Fresh blood is hard to come by.
-Between COVID-19-related lockdowns and the increasing level of competition for talented new hires, you could be facing a serious shortage of potential recruits.
+It’s a tough competitive world for companies and organizations in need of new talent.
+Fresh talent is hard to come by.
+With increasing levels of competition for talented new hires, you could be facing a serious shortage of potential recruits.

 However, there may be a simpler solution than you realize.
 While you should keep casting your recruitment net, you should also consider the pool of talent to which you already have access.
 Your workforce is the ideal place to start your search for people to fill open slots.